COVID-19, Systemic Racism, and Immigrant Communities

-October 2022: We launched this site in October 2020 and the past two years have only reaffirmed what we already knewthat communities of color persistently face stark social and economic inequities.
-The COVID-19 pandemic brought these realities to the forefront, as immigrants, who are often people of color, continued to face higher rates of disease and death, while also comprising a larger share of the “essential” workforce that sustained the state while more privileged workers stayed home, as shown by the charts below.
-In addition, the digital divide became even more stark, as some young students sat outside of businesses to log into classrooms and seniors experienced isolation and challenges accessing services, as well as information online.
-Researchers also found that Californians living in neighborhoods already impacted by higher levels of pollutionand more likely to be Latinx and low-incomewere at higher risk for COVID-19 infections.
+April 2024: We launched this site in October 2020, amidst a global pandemic, and the past four years have only reaffirmed what we already knew—that communities of color persistently face stark social and economic inequities.
+The COVID-19 pandemic brought these realities to the forefront, as immigrants, who are often people of color, faced higher rates of disease and death, while also comprising a larger share of the “essential” workforce that sustained the state as more privileged workers stayed home (see charts below).
+In addition, the digital divide became even more apparent, as some young students sat outside of businesses to log into classrooms and seniors experienced isolation and challenges accessing services, as well as information online.
+Researchers also found that Californians living in neighborhoods already impacted by higher levels of pollution—and more likely to be Latino and low-income—were at higher risk for COVID-19 infections.
 At the same time, immigrants also composed a large share of those impacted by pandemic unemployment and those that had limited access to relief.

 Resources: